chipuha/StockMarket/README.md

 ### Twitter Sentiment

-* What an TS tells you: what does the news say about the stock
+* What an TS tells you: what is twitter saying about a stock
 * Strength:
-* Weakness: could be missing keywords, or interpreting keywords incorrectly due to some context like "not good."
+* Weakness: could be missing keywords, or interpreting keywords incorrectly due to some missed context like "*not* good."
-* Possible improvements: include other social media platforms
+* Possible improvements: include other social media platforms and news websites

 ### Bull Vs Bear Market